 A Life in Movies: An Autobiography by Michael Powell

 Oral Roberts: An American Life by David Edwin Harrell Jr.

 The Holy Spirit in the Now by Oral Roberts

 He’s the God of a Second Chance! by Richard Roberts

-Ashes to Gold by Patti Roberts, by Sherry Andrews
+Ashes to Gold by Patti Roberts and Sherry Andrews

-I Gotta Be Me by Tammy Bakker, by Cliff Dudley
+I Gotta Be Me by Tammy Bakker and Cliff Dudley

-Run to the Roar by Tammy Bakker, by Cliff Dudley
+Run to the Roar by Tammy Bakker and Cliff Dudley

 To Cross a River by Jimmy Swaggart, with Robert Paul Lamb